mixpanel/docs/pages/docs/new-data-pipelines/integrations/aws-s3.md

 ## Setting S3 Permissions

+Before detailing the steps necessary to configure permissions, it's important to note that you need to create your AWS S3 bucket.

 Mixpanel supports various configurations to securely manage your data on AWS S3.
 For resource access, Mixpanel utilizes AWS cross-account roles.
 This section details the necessary permissions Mixpanel requires based on your S3 bucket configuration.

 ### Step 1: Create Data Modification Policy